Monumental Women 2024 Moving History Forward Awards

 Sadly, although the Triangle fire happened over 100 years ago, worker exploitation and workplace deaths in NYC and around the US and the world are not a thing of the past.
 And women, especially immigrant working-class women are still not treated with the dignity and respect they deserve.
 This is why the Triangle story still matters.
 This is why the Coalition built the memorial.
 This is why we do all the other work that we do.
 And why I do the work the work that I do.
 To honor the memory of my grandmother, my mother, and all the hard working women who came before me and who stand alongside me – including all of you; and to make a better world for my daughter and all the women who will come after me.
 Thank you to Monumental Women for recognizing the value of that work and for supporting it in so many ways.

-LULU LOLO PASCAL
+LULU LOLO PASCALE

 Remember the Triangle Fire Coalition